Defense Health Agency

 The Defense Health Agency (DHA) is a joint, integrated combat support agency that enables the U.S. Army, U.S. Navy, and U.S. Air Force medical services to provide a medically ready force and ready medical force to combatant commands in both peacetime and wartime.
 The DHA is in charge of integrating clinical and business operations across the Military Health System (MHS) and facilitates the delivery of integrated and reasonably priced health care to MHS clients.

-As a part of the Military Health System, DHA maintains a global workforce of almost 140,000 civilians and military personnel.
-Through TRICARE, DHA manages a global health system serving 9.5M beneficiaries and supporting 700+ hospitals and clinics worldwide.
+As a part of the MHS, the DHA maintains a global workforce of almost 140,000 civilians and military personnel.
+Through TRICARE, the DHA manages a global health system serving 9.5M beneficiaries and supporting 700+ hospitals and clinics worldwide.

 History

 The United States Department of Defense established the DHA as part of a larger effort meant to reorganize its health care programs and services.
 The reorganization was based in part on the recommendations of a task force that issued a report on the management of U.S. military health care in 2011.
 Under the old system, many aspects of military health care were managed by the individual armed services (Army, Navy, and Air Force).